techidaily/site-facebook/source/_posts/comprehending-fbctas-influence-on-usage.md

  US Congress is taking aim at social media algorithms with new legislation it's calling the Filter Bill Transparency Act (FBTA).
 The bill would require companies like Meta (Facebook's parent company) to give users an option to opt out of algorithmic content feeds informed by users' personal data.

- Or, as stated by lawmakers in the[proposal](https://s3.documentcloud.org/documents/21100363/buck%5F030%5Fxml-filter-bubble.pdf) :
+ Or, as stated by lawmakers in the [proposal](https://s3.documentcloud.org/documents/21100363/buck%5F030%5Fxml-filter-bubble.pdf) :

 > To require that internet platforms give users the option to engage with a platform without being manipulated by algorithms driven by userspecific data.